 Occupation: Adventurer, Adventurer; former biologist, S.H.I.E.L.D. agent

-Susan Morse (mother), Ben Morse (brother), Clint Barton (ex- husband)
+Susan Morse (mother), Ben Morse (brother), Clint Barton (ex-husband), unborn child

 Powers and Abilities

-For almost all of her career, Bobbi has had no superpowers, she is a very accomplished athlete, and her skill in unarmed combat is said to rival that of Captain America.
+For almost all of her career, Bobbi has had no superpowers, she is a very accomplished athlete, and her skill in unarmed combat (multiple martial arts and more) is said to rival that of Captain America's.
 Her trademark weapons are a pair of battle-staves.
 These staves can be connected at the ends to create a Bo staff.
+Bobbi is also an excellent spy, pilot, and scientist (specifically biochemist) with a PhD.

 Recent exposure to a cross between the super soldier serum and the infinity formula have granted Bobbi powers.
-Although the full effects of the serum are unknown, she has displayed enhanced healing, super strength, durability and agility.
+She has displayed enhanced healing, super strength, durability, agility, mental powers, and her aging has stopped,

 House Of M - Earth-53169